-On August 19th 2019, it was announced that interim results from the phase II clinical study (NCT03840512) evaluating cannabidiol (CBD) for the prevention of acute graft versus host disease (GvHD) were significantly positive.
-As a result, enrollment into the high-dose cohort of the phase II trial will not commence, and instead a phase III clinical registration study will be initiated.
+On August 19th 2019, it was announced that interim results from the phase II clinical study (NCT03840512) evaluating cannabidiol (CBD) for the prevention of acute graft-versus-host disease (GvHD) were significantly positive.
+As a result, enrollment into the high-dose cohort of the phase II trial will not commence, and instead, a phase III clinical registration study will be initiated.
 Furthermore, CBD has been granted orphan drug designation by both, the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA).
-Also, the FDA has recommended application for both Breakthrough Therapy and Fast Track Designations for CBD for the prevention and treatment of acute GvHD.1
+Also, the FDA has recommended the application for both Breakthrough Therapy and Fast Track Designations for CBD for the prevention and treatment of acute GvHD.1

 The phase II study evaluated the pharmacokinetic profile, safety, and efficacy of multiple doses of CBD in combination with standard prophylaxis (cyclosporine and methotrexate) for the prevention of acute GVHD (aGVHD) in patients following allogeneic hematopoietic stem cell transplantation (HSCT).3

 Phase II results after 180 days of observation: